aholstrup1/ALAppExtensions/Modules/README.md

 # Modules

-Modules have the following properties:
+Modules may have the following properties:

 <table border=0 cellspacing=0 cellpadding=0>
  <tr>